seqeralabs/tower-cli/README.md

 ### 12. Launch a pipeline directly

-It is also possible to directly launch pipelines that have not been explicitly added to a Tower Workspace by:
+It is also possible to directly launch pipelines that have not been explicitly added to a Tower Workspace by using the full URL:

-1. Using the short name for the pipeline on GitHub:

-    ```bash
-    tw launch nextflow-io/hello
-    ```

-2. Using the full URL to the pipeline:

     ```bash
     tw launch https://github.com/nextflow-io/hello